 It is important to use:

-e.g. For the St Anton ski chalets AdGroup you can add links to offers applied, promote a specific chalet etc.
+For the St Anton ski chalets AdGroup you can add links to offers applied, for example promoting a specific chalet.

-- Callout extensions – which are non-clickable phrases that will make the searcher more keen to click you instead a competitor.
+These are non-clickable phrases that will make the searcher more keen to click your ad as opposed to a competitor.

-e.
-You could add ABTA and ATOL protection, Travel time, Low deposits etc.
+You could add ABTA and ATOL protection, Travel time to resort, Low deposits etc.

-- Location extensions – that are linked to Google My Business can show your physical location if you want to.
+Linked to Google My Business can show your physical location (if you want to).